tingyoulin/go-ticket-booking/README.md

     The reason for using optimistic locking is to accommodate scenarios with **high read operations and low write operations**.
 Compared to pessimistic locking, optimistic locking helps prevent database contention and excessive waiting during high-traffic, high-concurrency situations.

+### Postman Collection

+More details about APIs and parameters, please import the [Collection](go-ticket-booking.postman_collection.json) to Postman.

 ### How To Run This Project

 > Make Sure you have run the flight.sql in your mysql